-Study: More evidence exercise won’t speed weight loss
+Study: More evidence that exercise won’t necessarily speed weight loss much

 In the low-carb, keto world it’s often noted that “you can’t out run a bad diet.”
 Now a large US-based study on exercise and weight loss has added a bit more nuance to that claim.